Grant-Steinfeld/grant-steinfeld.github.io/index.md

 If you like, please follow me on twitter [@gsteinfeld](https://twitter.com/gsteinfeld)

-Other thing's you'll find me involved with, practicing my Physical Therapist skills, teaching Gyrotonic students, photography, and making all sorts of things wabi-sabi && analog style (hand-tooling wood, gas welding, as well and 3d printing/milling), to make fun projects like, furniture, small boats and bespoke cloud connected IoT hardwarecloud solutions.
+Other thing's you'll find me involved with, swimming, working my Physical Therapist skills, part time teaching GYROTONIC® students, photography, and making all sorts of things wabi-sabi && analog style (carpentry, tree husbandry, hand-tooling wood, gas welding, as well and 3d printing/milling)  I love to make fun projects like, furniture, small boats and bespoke cloud connected IoT hardwarecloud solutions.

 * * * * *

 > © Copyright, Grant Steinfeld.
 Design inspired by @clarapwd
-> This page was Last updated on 05/19/2021, Barryville, NY, USA
+> This page was Last updated on 07/18/2021, Barryville, NY, USA